What Does Over, Short, and Damaged (OS&D) Mean (and How to Handle It)

 • Returning and replacing damaged goods

-Why Are OS&D Claims Crucial Important for Shippers?
+Why Are OS&D Claims Important for Shippers?

 Two particular challenges that OS&D claims can cause for shippers include: